How to Grow Your Own Potatoes

 - ‘Red LaSoda’ is good for warm climates.

 - ‘Yellow Finn’ has a buttery taste and is great for baking.

 - ‘Red Sun’ is smooth and full of flavor.

 When potato plants begin to blossom, stop hilling the soil over the tubers.
 You can add some mulch to help retain moisture and keep the crop watered.
 For the best flavor, harvest the potatoes when they’re young (while the plants are flowering).

 When the tops of the plants die, mature potatoes are ready to harvest.
-If you leave the mature ones underground for a couple of weeks their skins will “set” and they’ll store longer.
-This is one harvest that’s best left to the kids in your home or neighborhood — they have a blast searching for the “buried treasure.”
+If you leave the mature ones underground for a couple of weeks, their skins will “set” and they’ll store longer.
+This is one harvest that’s best left to the kids in your home or neighborhood; they will have a blast searching for the “buried treasure.”